rstrube/rstrube.github.io/docs/development/git/git-cheat-sheet.md

 ## Gitignore a Specific File that was Previously Added to a Repository
 If a file is *already* being tracked in a given repository, simply adding it to `.gitignore` won't remove it.

-You have two choices:
+There are two approaches:

-1. Separate commits for the deletion of file, and `.gitignore`.
+**Approach 1:** Separate commits for the deletion of file, and `.gitignore`.

 :   !!! warning

         This has the downside of requiring the deletion of a specific file (at least temporarily).
 After you've pushed both commits, you'll need to manually restore a local copy of the deleted file.
 It will be git ignored moving forward.

-    First commit a deletion of the file.
+    - [x] Commit a deletion of the file.
-    Second commit changes to `.gitignore` to explicitly ignore the file moving forward.
+    - [x] Commit changes to `.gitignore` to explicitly ignore the file moving forward.

     All future changes to the file, including recreating it again will be ignore.

-2. Separate commits for the index deletion of the file, and `.gitignore`
+**Approach 2:** Separate commits for the deletion of the file *from the index*, and `.gitignore`

 :   !!! tip

         This is the preferred method, as you don't need to explicitly delete the file.

-    First remove the file from the index, and commit.
+    - [x] Remove the file from the index, and commit.
     ```shell
     # remove the file from the index only (--cached switch)
     git rm --cached myfile
     ```

-    Second commit changes to `.gitignore` to explicitly ignore the file moving forward.
+    - [x] Commit changes to `.gitignore` to explicitly ignore the file moving forward.

+    All future changes to the file will be ignore.